broccolijs/broccoli/docs/new-rebuild-api.md

 Broccoli 0.13.6 additionally throws a helpful error message if a plugin only provides the new `.rebuild` API.

-Broccoli 0.14.x supports plugins that provide the old `.read` API as well as plugins that provide the new `.rebuild` API.
+Broccoli 0.14.x and 0.15.x supports plugins that provide the old `.read` API as well as plugins that provide the new `.rebuild` API.
 If a plugin provides both APIs, Broccoli will opt to call the new `.rebuild` API.

-Broccoli 0.15.x behaves the same as 0.14.x.
-Additionally, if a plugin provides only the old `.read` API, Broccoli will print a deprecation warning.
+To see deprecation warnings when plugins only support the old `.read` API, set the BROCCOLI_WARN_READ_API=y environment variable in Broccoli >0.15.1.

-Broccoli from 0.16.x onward supports only plugins that provide the new `.rebuild` API.
+Future Broccolis will support only plugins that provide the new `.rebuild` API.
 If a plugin provides only the old `.read` API, Broccoli will throw an error.